 The summer travel season officially begins Memorial Day weekend, but because of high gas prices and tighter budgets many families are being forced to rethink their vacation plans.
 In an attempt to save money, many families are considering staying closer to home which would eliminate expensive airfare, baggage fees, and hotel fees.

-Are you looking for fun, free and low cost ideas that are close to home?
+Are you looking for fun, free ideas that are close to home?
 New Jersey offers many attractions that fit the bill.
-I have compiled a list of free and low cost ideas of things to do in New Jersey.
+I have compiled a list of some wonderful free things to do in New Jersey.

 The Atlantic City Boardwalk is the perfect place to go for a stroll.
 Download their Atlantic City Boardwalk Walking Tour and learn more about the heart soul and backbone of Atlantic City.
 It’s also a great place for bicycle riding.

 The Cape May County Park Zoo is a medium sized zoo housed on 85 acres.
 It is located in Cape May, NJ.
 It features over 200 species including monkeys, tigers, bobcats, leopards, prairie dogs, raccoons, exotic birds and reptiles.
 There is a picnic area on the premises as well as a playground.
 Admission is free, however donations are greatly appreciated.

 Cattus Island County Park is housed on approximately 530 acres of land in Toms River, NJ.
 It’s not a real island, however, it features walking trails, a butterfly garden, picnic areas, a playground and an environmental center.